Flundrahn/neosofle/README.md

 This project is licensed under the CERN Open Hardware License v2 - Strongly Reciprocal (CERN-OHL-S).

-It includes code and design elements from the following third-party projects, used under the MIT License:
+It uses code and design elements from the following third-party projects:

-- SofleKeyboard (c) 2019 Josef Adamcik
+- SofleKeyboard (c) 2019 Josef Adamcik, licensed under the MIT License
+- marbastlib (for KiCad), licensed under CERN OHL v2 Permissive

 Full third-party license texts can be found in the notice/ directory.